-(8) On May 7, 2008, the registrant entered into a Committed Equity Financing Facility (the "CEFF") with Kingsbridge Capital Limited ("Kingsbridge"), pursuant to which Kingsbridge committed to purchase, subject to certain conditions (including those described below), up to \$75,000,000 of common stock over a three year period (such period, the "Kingsbridge Commitment Period").
+(8) On May 7, 2008, the registrant entered into a Committed Equity Financing Facility (the "CEFF") with Kingsbridge Capital Limited ("Kingsbridge"), pursuant to which Kingsbridge committed to purchase, subject to certain conditions (including those described below), up to \$75,000,000 of common stock over a three year period.
 Under the terms of the CEFF, the maximum number of shares that the registrant may sell to Kingsbridge is 4,922,064 shares (exclusive of the shares underlying the warrant issued to Kingsbridge as discussed below), less any shares that the registrant may be required to issue to Kingsbridge as liquidated damages under certain circumstances.
-In connection with entering into the CEFF, the registrant issued a warrant to Kingsbridge to purchase up to 220,000 shares of common stock originally having an exercise price of \$11.20 per share (the "Kingsbridge Warrant").
+In connection with entering into the CEFF, the registrant issued a warrant to Kingsbridge to purchase up to 220,000 shares of common stock with an exercise price of \$11.20 per share (the "Kingsbridge Warrant").
 To date, the registrant has not drawn down funds under and has not issued any shares of common stock under the CEFF.
-The registrant's ability to draw down funds and sell shares under the CEFF requires that the registration statement we agreed to file registering the resale of the shares issuable under the CEFF and upon exercise of the Kingsbridge Warrant be declared effective by the SEC, and that such registration statement continue to be effective.
-Even if the registrant is successful in causing a registration statement registering the resale of the shares under the CEFF if the average price of the shares issuable under the CEFF if the average price of the registrant issued to Kingsbridge to be declared effective by the SEC in a timely manner, the registrant will not be able to sell shares under the CEFF if the average price of the registrant's common stock is lower than \$2.50 per share.
+The registrant's ability to draw down funds and sell shares under the CEFF requires the continued effectiveness of and ability to use the registration statement that the registrant filed registering the resale of the shares issuable under the CEFF and upon exercise of the Kingsbridge Warrant; however, the registrant believes that the use of such registration statement may not be permitted under applicable SEC rules and guidance.
+Even if the registrant is successful in taking the necessary steps to cause the resumption of the permitted use of such registration statement (as may be amended) in a timely manner, the registrant will not be able to sell shares under the CEFF if the average price of the registrant's common stock is lower than \$4.50 per share.